Staff and Board

 Natasha Smith holds a BA Hons. in Fine Art Printmaking and has been a practicing visual artist for over 20 years.
 Natasha’s personal and physical environment inspires her most recent semi-abstract works, which combine printmaking, collage, painting and assemblage.
 She is a self-defined teaching artist and has taught at KSA (Kootenay Studio Arts at Selkirk College), Oxygen Art Centre, Red Deer College, Metchosin International School of the Arts, and Malaspina Printmaking Studio.
 Natasha works from her studio in beautiful Krestova, BC. and is the Education Coordinator at Oxygen Art Centre. http://natashasmithart.com/

 Carol Wallace is a visual artist living on unceded Sinixt Territory, also known as Nelson BC.
 Her art practice consists of drawing, painting, textile and sculptural installation focused on geological phenomena.
 Carol holds a degree in Geology from the University of Calgary (’92) and worked as a geologist for 20 years, locally and in northern BC, Yukon Territory.
-For the past 8 years Carol has worked exclusively as a professional artist in her studio located in the beloved Brewery Building in uphill Nelson.
-This will be Carol’s fourth year as secretary on the Oxygen Board. web: carolwallaceart.com insta: @carolwallacestudio
+Since 2014 Carol has focused on her professional art practice in a studio located in the beloved Brewery Building in uphill Nelson.
+This will be Carol’s fifth year as secretary on the Oxygen Board.

 Gabby Asbell is a local highschool student and aspiring artist.
 Gabby is looking to pursue a career in filmmaking, and is very grateful to be a part of Nelson’s thriving art community through local theatre, choir, film and organizations like Oxygen.
 Recently she has been working on her portfolio through photography work at Tiny Lights, videography for social media and her own creative writing.
 Community is very important to her, especially in the arts, and her goal is to better the connections between young creatives and seasoned artists in the area.